 So what exactly do we know about this spot there?
 This oak tree?
 Well, when we look at history, we find out that this oak at Shechem was a holy place for pagans.
 They used to come to this oak tree and perform pagan worship.
 Their leader, their diviner, their soothsayer would come and he would stand under this oak and the people would gather around.
 This is what they say, that when the leaves on the tree would rustle, he would say that was the voices of the spirit world imparting knowledge to him.
 Then he would impart that knowledge to the people.

-I wonder if along the way, on that journey, he and Sarai were talking about, wow, hey, you’re going to be the leader of a great nation.
-How big is our house going to be?
-You know, they were talking about are we going to have a swimming pool?
-What color jag are we going to get?
-It’s going to be the British racing green or the white one?
+I wonder if along the way, on that journey, he and Sarai were talking about, “Wow, hey, you’re going to be the leader of a great nation.
+How big is our house going to be?”
+You know, they were talking about, “Are we going to have a swimming pool?
+What color Jag are we going to get?
+Is it going to be the British racing green or the white one?”
 They were normal people and they get there and it’s just nothing, nothing like what they thought.

 So I wonder this morning as we close, is there anything holding you back from following God in some small way?
 Again, Iet’s not brush this off and go, “Yeah, well, He hasn’t called me to the mission field.”
 Because we’re so good at sweeping this kind of thing under the rug.
 Let’s think smaller.
 I rarely say that to people.
 It’s like the opposite.
 But today, let’s think smaller.
-Is anything small in your daily life that God has all ready asked you to do that you haven’t stepped out by faith and obeyed?
-Would you be willing this week to say, “God?
-Would you give me the faith to step out and take this little step of faith so that I can trust You there so that my faith can grow a little more next week, and next week, and next week?”
+Is there anything small in your daily life that God has already asked you to do that you haven’t stepped out by faith and obeyed?
+Would you be willing this week to say, “God, would you give me the faith to step out and take this little step of faith so that I can trust You there, so that my faith can grow a little more next week, and next week, and next week?”